 WHOOP’s post-workout analytics are much more sophisticated.
 And more importantly, they offer information you can use to make changes going forward.

 For example, during one of my last CrossFit workouts, WHOOP reported that (based on my HR data) I was burning fat and building endurance, and that I should spend 22 minutes at 60-70% of my max HR (which is seven minutes more than what I usually spend in this HR zone during CrossFit workouts).

 |Total time asleep||✓||✓|

-Tracking sleep is arguably one of the most important features of a fitness tracker — at least for me.
-That’s because the quality of my sleep plays a major role in how the rest of my day goes, including how hard I can push myself during a workout.
+Tracking sleep patterns is arguably one of the most important features of a fitness tracker, because the quality of your sleep plays a major role in how you feel and how hard you can push yourself during a workout.

 Case in point: the night before writing this article, I didn’t sleep well and decided to skip that day’s workout (even though I was looking forward to wearing my 20-pound weight vest in preparation for the annual Murph Challenge).

 I don’t need a sleep tracker to tell me that I had a poor night’s sleep.
 However, I closely monitor how the choices I make during the day (such as my food intake, exercise, caffeine and alcohol consumption) impact my sleep quality.